RaitaroH/YouTube-DeepDark/README.md

 # YouTube-DeepDark
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/YouTube-DeepDark/master/YT_Images/YT%20-%20DeepDark.png)
 Videos should only be watched in the dark.
-May the dark show your way.
+May the dark be kinder on thine eyes.
 (YouTube dark theme)

 These are dark themes for YouTube inspired by [FT DeepDark](https://addons.mozilla.org/en-US/firefox/addon/ft-deepdark/?src=search).